New green tech that could pave the way to net zero

 Hempcrete

 A relatively new alternative to insulation and concrete hempcrete or hemplime is made with the woody pulp of hemp, mixed with lime and water.
 It’s durable, airtight, resistant to mould and pests, toxin-free and does a better job at storing heat than concrete and masonry.
 It can be used to form walls and to insulate the roof of new-builds, and for upgrading insulation in existing buildings; due to the way it sets hempcrete is ideal for insulating more traditional or historic buildings with tricky layouts.
 The use of lime in its production does have a carbon cost due to the heat used as part of the process, however as hemp absorbs carbon as it grows it more than cancels that out, making it carbon negative.
 The production of hemp is very quick, taking only four to five months to grow and harvest.
-Although hempcrete is unlikely to replace concrete as it’s unsuitable for standing water meaning it can’t be used for foundations, it could still become a mainstream building product.

 Micro hydro generation